 I had an interesting conversation with my wife the other day about "THE FUTURE."

-Now, it wasn't the kind of conversation you might be thinking, where she confronts me, a la Twisted-Sister-video-adult-"what-do-you-want-to-do-with-your-life?"
+a la Twisted-Sister-video-adult-"what-do-you-want-to-do-with-your-life?"
 This was more of a, "So, what's next?"-type of thing, and it raised some questions within myself.

 First, a little background: I was a classroom teacher for 9 years, and while my colleagues and administrators might have described me as excellent or outstanding, I never really felt like I was that great.
 Sure, I knew my subject matter, I like kids, and didn't have huge classroom management problems, but I always felt like I could do better.
 I don't know if that's a result of insecurity with my abilities, low self-esteem, or an awareness that one can always improve, but I never fully felt comfortable with the praise of others.